Babri Masjid: Archaeological excavations

 In 2003, by the order of an Indian court, the Archaeological Survey of India (ASI) was asked to conduct a more in-depth study and an excavation to ascertain the type of structure that was beneath the rubble.
 The excavation was conducted from 12 March 2003 to 7 August 2003, resulting in 1360 discoveries.
 The ASI submitted its report to the Allahabad high court.

 The summary of the ASI report indicated what appears to be the presence of a 10th-century shrine under the mosque.
 According to the ASI team, the human activity at the site dates back to the 13th century BC.
-The next few layers date back to the Shunga period (second-first century BC) and the Kushan period.
-During the early medieval period (11–12th century), a but short-lived huge structure of nearly 50 metres north–south orientation was constructed.
+The next few layers date back to the Shunga period (2nd-1st century BC) and the Kushan period.
+During the early medieval period (11–12th century), a short-lived structure of nearly 50 metres with north–south orientation was constructed.
 On the remains of this structure, another massive structure was constructed: this structure had at least three structural phases and three successive floors attached with it.
-The report concluded that it was over the top of this construction that the disputed structure was constructed during the early 16th century.
+The report concluded that it was over this construction that the disputed structure was constructed during the early 16th century.

 Muslim groups immediately disputed the ASI findings.
 The Safdar Hashmi Memorial Trust (Sahmat) criticised the report saying that it said that "presence of animal bones throughout as well as of the use of 'surkhi' and lime mortar" that was found by ASI are all characteristic of Muslim presence "that rule out the possibility of a Hindu temple having been there beneath the mosque."
 The report claimed otherwise on the basis of 'pillar bases' was contested since no pillars were found, and the alleged existence of 'pillar bases' has been debated by archaeologists.
 Syed Rabe Hasan Nadvi, chairman of the All India Muslim Personal Law Board (AIMPLB) alleged that ASI failed to mention any evidence of a temple in its interim reports and only revealed it in the final report which was submitted during a time of national tension, making the report highly suspect.

 The Allahabad High Court, however, upheld the ASI's findings.